10 Ways A Managed IT Service Provider Can Prevent Cyber Attacks

 6. Control access to your systems

-access your network is really really important.
-Somebody can simply walk into your office and plug in a USB key containing infected files into one of your computers allowing them access to your entire network or infect it.
+access your network is really, really important.
+Somebody can enter your office and plug in a USB key containing infected files into one of your computers, allowing them access to your entire network or infecting it.
 It’s essential to control who has access to your computers.
 Having a security system installed is a very good way to stop cybercrime as much as break-ins!

 7. Wifi Security